• Recipes

 Halloween parties have become more popular in recent years, with themed food and treats a huge part of them.

-Another great recipe to make with the kids are my Halloween shortbread cookies.
+Other great Halloween recipes to make with the kids are these Gluten Free Halloween cookies & pumpkin pastry jam hand tarts.
 They make an excellent sweet treat and can also be handed out to trick-or-treaters.

-I have easily adapted this recipe to be gluten free, egg free and dairy free, but if you don’t need to exclude these you can still make the mummies with regular puff pastry and egg wash!
+I have adapted this recipe to be gluten-free, egg-free and dairy-free, but if you don't need to exclude these you can still make the mummies with regular puff pastry and egg wash!

 Jump to: